(It’s not only connected to the pandemic)

 - Backup and Disaster Recovery

-We might simplify the calculations, hence focusing on qualitative, not only quantitative model of calculations (quick win).
-For example, using cloud as datacenter extension, when you hit performance bottlenecks on your hosted services.
-For a long term cloud adoption process, all ROI analysis should be performed, as detailed as possible.
+We might simplify the calculations, by focusing on qualitative, not only quantitative model of calculations (quick win).
+For instance, using cloud as datacenter extension to support Your services.

-Once we complete Strategy Phase, which means we have aligned our business (outcomes and justification), we have a cleared vision what we want to achieve.
-Then we are ready for the Plan Phase.
+In short, with Strategy Phase, we will perform business and IT alignment.
+We will have a clear vision what we want to achieve, and we can move to the Plan Phase.
 We will cover that in Part 2 of the series.